griffithlab/rnabio.org/_posts/0003-03-04-Differential_Expression-AI.md

 - **Conversational AI assistants.** You interact with the AI through a chat interface, describing your task in plain language and exchanging messages back and forth.
 You paste in data snippets or describe your files, and the AI generates code or explanations in response.
 This is the most accessible entry point and requires no special software setup.

-- **AI-integrated coding environments.** Some development environments embed AI assistance directly into the coding workflow.
-The AI can see your open files, suggest completions inline, explain errors in context, and generate code without leaving the editor.
-This tighter integration can make iteration faster but requires a compatible editor.
+- **Integrated development environment (IDE) and command line interface (CLI) AI coding tools.** Some development environments embed AI assistance directly into the coding workflow.
+The AI can see your open files, suggest completions inline, explain errors in context, and generate code without leaving the editor or commandline.
+This tighter integration can make iteration faster but requires a compatible editor/tool.

 - **Locally-run open models.** Open-weight language models can be run on your own machine, which avoids sending data to external servers (relevant when working with sensitive or unpublished data).
 These require more setup and capable hardware, and are generally less capable than leading commercial models at time of writing.